saltkid/tbg/README.md

 # [Config](/docs/config.yml.md)
 To edit the `settings.json` *Windows Terminal* uses, **tbg** uses `config.yml` located at `$env:LOCALAPPDATA/tbg/config.yml` by default .
 On initial execution of `tbg config`, a default config is created at that path.
-See example config at [samples](./samples/config.yml).
+See [example/config.yml](./example/config.yml).
 A `schema.json` is also given for some basic autocomplete with [yaml-language-server](https://github.com/redhat-developer/yaml-language-server)

 To use a different config in a command, use the `-c, --config` flag and pass in